damicodavid/Ryanair_Price_Analysis/README.md

 As of today, the company boasts *565 aircraft*, *over 22,000 employees*, and transported more than *142 million people in 2022*.
 <br>It operates over 3,000 routes daily across 40 countries and 240 airports.

-We gathered data through an API of these 2 route:
+We gathered data through an API of these 2 routes:
 * Milano Maplpensa (MXP) --> Catania (CTA) - Sicily
 * Milano-Bergamo (BGY) --> Catania (CTA) - Sicily